 “The school looks like a new-build yet it was built in 1982.
 I think we have future proofed our building.
 We are certainly in the 21st century now.”

 Planning a similar project?
-TEA can help assess the opportunity, shape the right solution, and support delivery from concept through implementation.
+TEA can help assess the opportunity, shape the right solution, and support delivery from concept to completion.